Dynamical Backaction Magnomechanics: Theoretical Background

 Due to the linear coupling, microwaves and magnons hybridize: the normal modes of the interacting Hamiltonian Eq.~\eqref{Hamiltonian01} are superpositions of magnons and photons.
 We label these modes as $+$ and $-$, and the difference between their frequencies is given by

 where $\Delta_{\textrm{am}} = \omega_{\textrm{a}} - \omega_{\textrm{m}}$ is the magnon-photon detuning.
-Since an externally applied bias field can tune the magnon frequency, the hybridization of the modes is controllable: e.g. by varying the current through a solenoid providing the bias field.
-Furthermore, when the cavity is resonant with the magnon mode, $\omega_{\textrm{a}}=\omega_{\textrm{m}}$, the normal modes are a maximal hybridization of magnons and phonons.
+Since an externally applied bias field can tune the magnon frequency, the hybridization of the modes is controllable: e.g., by varying the current through a solenoid providing the bias field.
+Furthermore, when the cavity is resonant with the magnon mode, $\omega_{\textrm{a}}=\omega_{\textrm{m}}$, the normal modes are a maximal hybridization of magnons and photons.
 Otherwise, the normal modes describe partial hybridization; one of the modes is `magnon-like', and the other `photon-like'.
 The normal mode splitting can be directly measured via the reflected microwave signal.
 This can be seen in Fig.~\ref{Fig:02}, which depicts the normal mode splitting in our experiment.

 The value of the coupling rate can be extracted by performing a fit to the normal modes presented in Fig.~\ref{Fig:02}(a), using the theory from Ref.~\cite{zhang2014strongly}.
 For our experimental configuration we extract a coupling rate $g_{\textrm{am}}/2\pi = 5.43$ MHz.
 Furthermore, both the magnon and microwave modes are subject to decay.
 The microwave cavity decay rate is composed of both an intrinsic cavity decay and the coupling to external coaxial cables (used to drive/measure the cavity).
-The main source of magnon decay is Gilbert damping \cite{gilbert2004phenomenological}, describing the relaxation of the magnetization to its equilibrium state along the external field.
+The main source of magnon damping is intrinsic Gilbert damping \cite{gilbert2004phenomenological}, which includes dissipation processes associated with electron-lattice coupling.
+Other possible sources of damping include two-magnon scattering processes between the magnetostatic mode and the spin-wave continuum \cite{nemarich1964contribution}.
+Those processes yield an inhomogeneous broadening of the magnon linewidths for different magnon modes \cite{klinger2017gilbertdamping}, which are less prominent in well-polished spheres.
 From the measured data we extract the magnon decay rate $\gamma_m/2\pi = 1.01$ MHz, and the total cavity decay rate $\kappa/2\pi = 3.87$ MHz, placing our experiment well within the strong-coupling regime, $g_{\textrm{am}} > \{ \kappa,\gamma_m \}$.